glenn-n

 ebook-cover

-New Parkinson’s Disease Therapy eBook
+Unveiling New Parkinson’s Disease Therapy: Exclusive eBook

 As you may know, The Theracycle is a motorized therapy bicycle uniquely designed for individuals with PD (and other movement disorders).
 Because the Theracycle is motorized, it allows individuals to easily maintain the consistent pedaling cadence of forced exercise therapy.
 Research has shown that a therapy of assisted high-cadence cycling, referred to as “forced exercise,”…

-Bookmarks for Parkinson’s e-Patients
+Essential Online Bookmarks for Parkinson’s E-Patients

 ePatient Dave (aka Dave DeBronkart) is one of my personal heroes.
 While many pay lip service to helping patients to help themselves– Dave is a synonym for “patient advocate,” who through his myriad activities, speaking engagements and informative epatientdave.com website is a tireless champion for patient engagement and source of ideas and inspiration on how to…